bitml-lang/bitml-doc/source/american-option.rst

 American Option
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""

-An option is a financial contract that allows a participant to exercise a choice between to subcontracts.
+An *option* is a financial contract that allows an investor to exercise a choice between two subcontracts.
-We implement in BitML the American flavour, where the participant can choose anytime before a given deadline.
+We implement in BitML the *American option*, where the investor can exercise the choice anytime before a given deadline.

 We start by defining the parametric contract :bitml:`(ExecuteBefore t Contract)`.
-It takes two parameters: a deadline ``t``, expressed as block number, and the ``Contract`` which has to be executed before ``t``.
+It takes two parameters: a deadline ``t``, expressed as a block number, and the ``Contract`` which has to be executed.
-After the deadline, the balance of the contract can be split between the participants.
+After the deadline ``t``, the ``Contract`` can no longer be executed, and the balance can be split between the participants.

 Then, we define the parametric contract :bitml:`(AmericanOption Part t Contract1 Contract2)`.
-It takes the participant ``Part`` who can choose which branch to take, a deadline ``t``, and two subcontract, ``Contract1`` and ``Contract2``.
+It takes the participant ``Part`` who can choose which branch to take, a deadline ``t``, and two subcontracts, ``Contract1`` and ``Contract2``.
 ``Part`` can choose before ``t`` to proceed either with ``Contract1`` or ``Contract2``.

 Finally, in the :bitml:`(contract ...)` expression,
 we instantiate the american option with :bitml:`(AmericanOption "A" 1550000 (withdraw "A") (withdraw "I"))`.

-We also check if the contract is liquid, assuming that Alice's strategy is to authorize either branch, using :bitml:`check-liquid (strategy "A" (do-auth)))`.
+We verify that the contract is liquid, assuming that Alice's strategy is to authorize either branch, using :bitml:`check-liquid (strategy "A" (do-auth)))`.